SebastianMacaluso/ClusterTrellis/README.md

 ### Requirements

 To implement a new model for hierarchical clustering, each hierarchy should have an energy function that factorizes as a product of pairwise splitting energies $\psi$ of each inner vertex in the hierarchy (see `definition 2` in [`Data Structures & Algorithms for Exact Inference in Hierarchical Clustering`](https://arxiv.org/abs/2002.11661) for more details).
-Also, the current implementation assumes that the model parameters are the same for every vertex.
+Also, the current implementation assumes that the model parameters are the same for every vertex and only considers binary trees.

 ### Implementation